Generalizing Importance Weighting to A Universal Solver for Distribution Shift Problems: Related work

 The \emph{kernel mean matching}~(KMM) approach \citep{huang2007correcting} learns the importance function by matching the distributions of training and test data in terms of the maximum mean discrepancy in a reproducing kernel Hilbert space, while the \emph{Kullback-Leibler importance estimation procedure}~(KLIEP) \citep{sugiyama2008direct} employs the KL divergence for density fitting and the \emph{least-squares importance fitting}~(LSIF) \citep{kanamori2009least} employs squared loss for importance fitting.
 The \emph{unconstrained LSIF}~(uLSIF) \citep{kanamori2009least} is an approximation version of LSIF that removes the non-negativity constraint in optimization, allowing for more efficient computation.
 To boost the performance of such traditional IW methods, \emph{dynamic importance weighting}~(DIW) \citep{fang2020rethinking} is recently proposed to make them compatible with stochastic optimizers, thereby facilitating their effective integration with deep learning frameworks.

 However, in order to establish a well-defined notion of importance, all IW methods including DIW assume cases (i) and (ii), while they become problematic in cases (iii) and (iv).

-\paragraph{IW-like methods} A notable IW invariant is the \emph{relative unconstrained least-squares importance fitting} (RuLSIF) \citep{yamada2011relative}, which considers a smoothed and bounded extension of the importance.
+\paragraph{IW-like methods} A relevant IW invariant is the \emph{relative unconstrained least-squares importance fitting} (RuLSIF) \citep{yamada2011relative}, which considers a smoothed and bounded extension of the importance.
 Instead of estimating the importance $w^*(\bx,y)=\pte(\bx,y)/\ptr(\bx,y)$, they estimate the $\eta$-relative importance $w^*_{\eta}(\bx,y)=\pte(\bx,y)/\left(\eta\pte(\bx,y)+(1-\eta)\ptr(\bx,y)\right)$ where $0\le\eta\le 1$.
-While the relative importance is well-defined in cases (iii) and (iv), experiments have demonstrated that it is inferior to GIW, primarily because its training does not incorporate any data from the out-of-training (OOT) part.
+While the relative importance is well-defined in cases (iii) and (iv), experiments have demonstrated that it is inferior to GIW, since its training does not incorporate any out-of-training (OOT) data.

 Moreover, some reweighting approaches based on bilevel optimization look like DIW in the sense of iterative training between weighted classification on the training data for learning the classifier and weight estimation with the help of a small set of validation data for learning the weights \citep{jiang2017mentornet,ren2018learning,shu2019meta}.
-However, they encounter similar issues as IW and RuLSIF, where validation data is solely used for learning the weights, while the training data (without any OOT data) is used for training the classifier.
+However, they encounter a similar issue as IW and RuLSIF, where validation data is solely used for learning the weights, while the training data (without any OOT data) is used for training the classifier.
+This makes them hard to handle the cases (iii) and (iv).

-\paragraph{Domain adaptation (DA)} DA relates to DS problems where the $\pte(\bx, y)$ and $\ptr(\bx, y)$ are usually named as target and source domain distributions \citep{ben2007analysis}, or in-domain and out-of-domain distributions \citep{duchi2016statistics}.
+\paragraph{Domain adaptation (DA)} DA relates to DS problems where the $\pte(\bx, y)$ and the $\ptr(\bx, y)$ are usually named as target and source domain distributions \citep{ben2007analysis}, or in-domain and out-of-domain distributions \citep{duchi2016statistics}.
 It can be categorized into \emph{supervised} DA (SDA) or \emph{unsupervised} DA (UDA): the former has labeled test data while the latter has unlabeled test data.
-SDA has a similar setting as GIW, while UDA is more popular in DA.
+The setting of SDA is similar as that of GIW.
+One representative SDA work is \emph{classification and contrastive semantic alignment} (CCSA) \citep{motiian2017unified} method.
+In CCSA, a contrastive semantic alignment loss is added to the classification loss, for minimizing the distances between the samples that come from the same class and maximizing the distances between samples from different classes.
+In DA research, UDA is more popular than SDA.
 Based on different assumptions, UDA involves learning domain-invariant \citep{ganin2016domain} or conditional domain-invariant features \citep{gong2016domain}, or giving pseudo labels to the target domain data \citep{saito2017asymmetric}.